cherbel/Booking-Calendar/README.md

 # Booking-Calendar

 A simple class that keeps track of bookings.
-Would work for something like keeping track of a single room in a hotel for a year.
+It would work best for keeping track of a single room in a hotel.

 I am slowly trying to build on it and make it better.
 Possibly making it work for more than a year, anything to make it more usable.

 Straight C++.
-Just something for you to look at, use, and make better if you want.
-I am open to any ideas.
+Just something for you to look at, use, and make better.